Astrid Gilardi

-Astrid Gilardi (born 19 February 2003) is an Italian professional footballer who plays as a Goalkeeper for the Serie A club Inter Milan.
+Astrid Gilardi (born 19 February 2003) is an Italian professional footballer who plays as a goalkeeper for the Serie A club Como.

+Early life

+Gilardi was born in 2003.
+She started her youth career in the Polisportiva Mandello school of football.
+She played in a team made up entirely of boys.
+In 2014, she moved to ASD Real Meda and played with the Women's team for three seasons.

 Club career

-Gilardi began playing at the age of 6 in the Polisportiva Mandello school of football in a team made up entirely of boys.
-In 2014, she moved to ASD Real Meda and played with the Women's team for three seasons.

 In 2017, she joined Inter Milan where she spent time developing in both the Primavera and the First team.

 In 2021, Gilardi signed a new contract with Inter, agreeing to stay with the team until at least 2024.
+In 2022, she suffered a shoulder injury.